danielkorzekwa/tennis-player-compare/doc/glicko2_tennis_skills/glicko2_tennis_skills.md

 	0.6 		0.605
 	0.7 		0.695

-There is an infinite number of models for predicting probability of winning a tennis point, which would produce exactly the same correlation value, however, in general, the model with higher correlation value is the better one.
+There is an infinite number of models for predicting probability of winning a tennis point, which would produce exactly the same correlation value.
+However, in general, the model with higher correlation value is the better one.
 Inspecting other measures such as Entropy [11](#references), Kullback–Leibler divergence [12](#references) and Log Likelihood [13](#references), gives deeper insight into comparing two models each other with similar value Pearson Correlation.